 Vs Ground: 13.80 DPS

-The counterpart to the Vulture mine, Vikings are used to clean everything up in the air that Vultures do on the ground.
-Note that because Vikings are fragile units, you’ll need Turret support to deal with heavy air waves without taking significant losses.
-In most cases, adding Vikings to a Bio army for anti-air purposes isn’t as effective as simply adding more Marines.
+The counterpart to the Vulture’s Spider Mines, Vikings are used to clean everything up in the air that Vultures do on the ground.
+Note that because Vikings are fragile units, you’ll need Missile Turret support to deal with heavy air waves without taking significant losses.
+In most cases, adding Vikings to a bio army for anti-air purposes isn’t as effective as simply adding more Marines.

-Best used in combination with Vultures and Vikings to provide additional support to Mines on the ground.
-As an alternative to Tanks, Banshees are more mobile and can more easily deal with some bonus objectives.
-However, the tradeoff is that Banshees are more fragile and vulnerable to AoE effects.
-Banshees can also be used against certain compositions that lack solid anti-air such as the Protoss “Gateway” composition.
+Best used in combination with Vultures and Vikings to provide additional support to Spider Mines on the ground.
+As an alternative to Siege Tanks, Banshees are more mobile and can more easily deal with some bonus objectives.
+However, the tradeoff is that Banshees are incredibly fragile and vulnerable to AoE effects.
+Banshees can also be used against certain compositions that lack solid anti-air such as the Protoss “Gateway” composition, especially when mutators such as Blizzard hinder the use of Spider Mines, but this is a very niche use case.

 Vs Air: 31.36 DPS